PredictiveEcology/SpaDES/cran-comments.md

 ## Updated release

-This is a maintenance release to fix several bugs related to our new release last week.
+This is a maintenance release to fix CRAN check errors on OSX.

 ## Test environments